Up To 70% OFF EVERYTHING + FREE shipping

-Supination—often confused with pronation—refers to the rolling of the foot on its outer borders when walking or running.
+Supination is the the outward rolling of your foot onto the edge during movement.
 While it's expected to a degree, an excessive inversion isn't.
-It places an extra strain on your ankles, causing pain in the leg muscles.
+It places an extra strain on your ankles, causing pain in the ankles and leg muscles.

 » Take the first step towards correcting supination with custom orthotics